 Senescence affects tumour growth which can be attributed to the age factor, where it is known to induce tumours in older entities, in younger entities, senescence helps combat tumours.

-Another effect is the repair of tissues as senescence secrete molecules of different types some of which govern growth, healing of wounds, signalling of foreign bodies to the immune system for their elimination.
+Another effect is the repair of tissues as senescence secretes molecules of different types some of which govern growth, healing of wounds, and signalling of foreign bodies to the immune system for their elimination.
 Hence, senescent cells are pivotal in tissue repair and also in producing signalling chemicals to detect and repair damaged tissues.
 Isolated senescent cells lack signalling capabilities to disarm surrounding immune cells.

 Senescent cells arise from multiple mechanisms and cause a reduction in the functional capabilities of aged tissues.
 This provides a great scope for affected tissues to get deteriorated, further making them more susceptible to stressful events in the future.